 All cardboard in our boxes is made from recycled paper with any virgin fibre being FSC/PEFC certified.

-Leather is the main element of footwear, the most visible and iconic one.
-We consume this expensive and natural resource very carefully, always focusing on maximising its usage and reducing waste.
+Leather is the main element of the footwear, the most visible and iconic one.
+We consume this expensive and natural resource very carefully, always focusing on maximising its usage and reducing the waste.

 Our operatives cutting the leather, called clickers due to the sound made by the knife blade rattling against the brass edges of the patterns overlaid onto the skin, are very skilled people whose task is to cut the leather to the patterns.

-Our production requires as well to use some machines.
-These highly technical and complex machines are key to ensuring constant production at the right quality level.
+Our production requires us as well to use some machines.
+These highly technical and complex machines are key to ensure a constant production at the right quality level.

-Although we embrace modernity and step by step modern machines are added to our machinery equipment, the vast majority of our machines are traditional, long-lasting machines that we have had for some of them for decades.
+Although we embrace modernity, the vast majority of our machines are traditional, long lasting machines that we have had for decades.
 They are carefully maintained and repaired by our in-house engineer.

-All waste is measured to help with continuous improvement in diverting from landfills.
+All waste is measured to help with continuous improvement in diverting from landfill .
 Recyclable waste is segregated.

 Traditional stitching methods mean fewer adhesives and solvents are used